bibainet/chrome-scroll-navigator/README.md

 This extension does not affect the appearance of web pages, it does not create "_scroll to the top_" buttons.

-So, you don't need to aim any buttons, just move a mouse cursor to the screen left edge, **fast and easy**!
+So, you don't need to aim any buttons, just move a mouse pointer to the screen left edge, **fast and easy**!

 This extension may not work properly on some websites with nonstandard layout implementation.